Need Help? Call National Suicide Prevention Lifeline 1-800-273-8255 Veterans Press 1

 18 MINUTE VIDEO

 PsychArmor's animated video course provides concrete tips and techniques for engaging veterans who may be in crisis.
-Outlines practical help and ideas easily followed by anyone
+Outlines practical help and ideas for suicide prevention easily followed by anyone

 25 MINUTE VIDEO